 Credit for Prior College-Level Learning

-Portfolios must be well organized into sections and should include up-to-date material and information on infant and toddler growth and development, positive care-giving, and working with diverse families.
-Each section should include:
+Portfolios must be well organized into sections and are to include up-to-date material and information on infant and toddler growth and development, positive care-giving, and working with diverse families.
+Each section of the portfolio is to include:

 - Activities that focus on developmental areas (Physical, Social-Emotional, Language/Communication, and Cognitive).